- > How to connect an external monitor to a Mac

 You need to check whether the connection on the back of your display has female or male endpoints.
 The Apple adapters are female, so if the port on the back of your monitor is also female (in other words has holes not spikes) you will need a male to female adapter.
 Our NEC MyltiSync E243WMI has a female connection.

-Which adapter do I need to plug a monitor into my Mac?
+Which adapter do I need to connect Mac and display?

-Among other things, the Apple USB-C Digital AV Multiport Adapter lets you connect a Thunderbolt 3-equipped Mac to an HDMI display.
-You will need a separate HDMI to HDMI cable to do so.
-You can buy it here.
+Among other things, the Apple USB-C Digital AV Multiport Adapter (£75/$69) lets you connect a Thunderbolt 3-equipped Mac to an HDMI display.
+You will still need a separate HDMI-to-HDMI cable (such as this one from Belkin) to do so.

-Apple’s Mini DisplayPort to DVI Adapter can be used to connect a Mac with Mini DisplayPort or Thunderbolt ports to a external display or projector that uses DVI.
+Apple's Mini DisplayPort to DVI Adapter can be used to connect a Mac with Mini DisplayPort or Thunderbolt ports to an external display or projector that uses DVI.

 Mini DisplayPort features on most Macs and is used to connect to an external display.
 Using an adapter you will be able to use it to connect your Mac to a DVI or VGA display.